Philip Lee Tau Sang

+had represented the Colony with distinction at numerous overseas conferences.

+Lee represented the Chinese community during the formation of the Crown Colony of North Borneo in 1946.

-He was highly respected by the Chinese community in North Borneo and well-liked by the British colonists.
-The latter touted him as a potential future Chief Minister of North Borneo after its independence from the United Kingdom.
+He was highly respected by the Chinese community in North Borneo and well-liked by the British colonialists.
+The latter touted him as a future Prime Minister of North Borneo after its independence from the United Kingdom.
 However, four years before North Borneo joined the federation of Malaysia, Lee suddenly died of a heart attack in the United States.

 Lee Tau Sang Road (Malay: Jalan Lee Tau Sang) is named in Lee's honour.
 It is located in Tanjung Aru, a southern suburb of Kota Kinabalu, the state capital of Sabah.